semgrep/semgrep-docs/docs/experiments/extract-mode.md

       - pattern: eval ...
 ```

-Usually, this rule would only be run against Bash files.
-However, our project might contain Dockerfiles or Python scripts which invoke Bash commands&mdash;without an extract mode rule Semgrep won't know about any contained Bash, and therefore, will **not** run any Bash rules against those contained commands.
+Usually, Semgrep uses this rule only against Bash files.
+However, a project might contain Dockerfiles or Python scripts that invoke Bash commands&mdash;without an extract mode rule, Semgrep does **not** run any Bash rules against commands contained in files of different languages.

-However, with extract mode we can provide Semgrep with instructions on how to extract any Bash commands we might be using in a Docker `RUN` instruction or as an argument to Python's `os.system` standard library function.
+However, with extract mode, you can provide Semgrep with instructions on how to extract any Bash commands used in a Docker `RUN` instruction or as an argument to Python's `os.system` standard library function.

 ```yaml
 rules: